-Acclaimed painter Ned Mueller has some fascinating thoughts about the origins of this popular practice we think you’ll enjoy.
+Acclaimed painter Ned Mueller has some fascinating thoughts about the origins of this popular practice called the “Quick Draw.”
+We think you’ll enjoy this >>>

-“I want to bring attention to the history of the Quick Draw and what my intent was by doing just a drawing [at Paint the Peninsula] rather than a painting like most artists.
-I’m a member of the Northwest Rendezvous Group and, about 35 years ago, we developed the idea of a “Quick Draw”.
-[The Quick Draw] was originally intended to help artists in the show get enough money for gas to get home, literally!
-It was only 30 minutes long and was also intended to showoff one’s drawing skills.
+“[The Quick Draw] was originally intended to help artists in the show get enough money for gas to get home, literally.
+It was only 30 minutes long and was also intended to show off one’s drawing skills.
 Everything was then auctioned off to the collectors.
 Bob Morgan was the artist that started it all when the show was still in Montana.
-It was first held in Madison Valley, Montana, and we had Tipis, Native Americans, Cowboys, and mountain men for models.
-It was a wonderful thing that has now grown into a great national event that—for many collectors and enthusiasts—is a highlight at festivals and exhibitions!
+It was first held in Madison Valley, Montana, and we had tipis, Native Americans, cowboys, and mountain men for models.
+It was a wonderful thing that has now grown into a great national event that—for many collectors and enthusiasts—is a highlight at festivals and exhibitions.”

 “I had intended to do a drawing for the Quick Draw in other events, but finally decided to do it at Paint the Peninsula in 2017.
 I plan on doing more!
 In my winning drawing, I actually decided to sketch the artists themselves, who weren’t moving around that much and, with some great clothing and hats, made for an interesting composition.
 It took me less than an hour to complete and I also did another in the timeframe!”